verrazzano/docs/content/en/docs/customize/opensearch.md

 - **Cold**:  In this state, the index will be closed if the index age is greater than the defined number of days (30 days for `vz-system` and 7 days for `vz-application`).
 A closed index is blocked for read or write operations and does not allow any operations that the opened indices allow.
 - **Delete**: In this state, the index will be deleted if the index age is greater than the defined number of days (35 days for `vz-system` and 12 days for `vz-application`).

-These index patterns specified in default ISM policies are immutable.
-Changes to these index patterns in the default ISM policies will be lost because Verrazzano will reconcile and replace them with the defaults.

 ## Override default ISM policies
 The `vz-system` and `vz-application` policies are immutable and any change to these policies will be reverted immediately.
 However, the following two methods will override this behavior: